bouw0026/NETWORKFINALEXAM/README.md

 - Assign IPs consistently (lower-numbered router gets first usable address).
 - Document each interface and configure loopbacks (e.g., `interface Loopback0; ip address 10.255.0.2 255.255.255.255`).

+Once subnets are determined, assign IP addresses to each interface in a consistent manner.
+It’s common to give the lower-numbered router or central device the first usable address and the other the next address in the subnet.
+For example, on network 10.10.12.0/29 between RA (ID 2) and EDGE-A (ID 1), EDGE-A could take 10.10.12.1 and RA 10.10.12.2.
+Use the diagram’s labels or an addressing table to avoid confusion.
+Document each interface with a description of the link.
+Don’t forget to configure the loopback interfaces (e.g. interface Loopback0; ip address 10.255.0.2 255.255.255.255 on RA for ID 2).
+Having loopbacks set to /32 ensures they are unique host addresses used for identification.

 ### Validation

 - Use `show ip interface brief` to verify interfaces.
 - Ping across each link to confirm addressing and detect overlaps.
 - Ensure each link is a unique subnet.

+After configuring all interface addresses, verify and test connectivity.
+Ensure each interface is up/up with show ip interface brief and that the IP/mask matches your plan.
+A good practice is to ping across each link – for every pair of directly connected routers, ping the neighbor’s IP to confirm the addressing is correct and there are no IP overlaps.
+If a ping fails on a directly connected interface, check for mismatched subnet masks or typos in the IP.
+Also confirm that no two interfaces share the same network (each link should be its own unique subnet).
+By cross-checking against the addressing scheme (and the rules provided in the topology notes), you can catch errors early.
+This careful planning and validation of IPv4 addressing sets the stage for dynamic routing to work correctly.
+OSPFv2 Configuration and Verification

 ---